Pūtea Āwhina | Hardship Fund

-The Hardship Fund is an emergency fund to help students facing financial difficulties.
-Find out what the criteria are and how to apply.
+The Hardship Fund is an emergency fund to help current students facing financial difficulties.
+Find out what the fund can support and how to apply.

 The Hardship Fund can help with a range of issues, including: